 They will need to complete the application form on the website to include a 140-character message about texting while driving.
 The top 10 applicants will be selected as finalists.
 Then, the finalists will be asked to write a full length 500-1,000 word essay about texting while driving.

-The Deadline: September 30th, 2020 to coincide with September’s No Texting While Driving Day.
+The Deadline: On or about September 30th to coincide with September’s No Texting While Driving Day.

 The Annual Votacall Innovate | Communicate College Scholarship Essay Contest

 The Details: This scholarship is for students who are currently enrolled in or planning to attend an accredited US college or university.